 L’UniThéâtre was formed in 1992 with the merger of the Théâtre français d’Edmonton (founded in 1968) and the Boîte à Popicos (1978).
-Being the only professional francophone theatre company in Alberta, L’UniThéâtre’s mandate is to contribute to the development of the francophone community and to the promotion of the French language and French-language cultural expressions in Edmonton, Alberta and throughout Canada through activities related to the theatrical art form, including professional theatre, community theatre, theatre for young audiences, special events, as well as training and development activities.
+Being the only professional francophone theatre company in Edmonton and one of very few in Alberta, L’UniThéâtre’s mandate is to contribute to the development of the francophone community and to the promotion of the French language and French-language cultural expressions in Edmonton, Alberta and throughout Canada through activities related to the theatrical art form, including professional theatre, community theatre, theatre for young audiences, special events, as well as training and development activities.

 L’UniThéâtre presents four professional productions a year including a theatre for young audiences tour that is performed in schools across Alberta and British-Columbia.
 It also presents, on an alternating basis, a larger scale community production.
 A newly-added feature to its seasons is the À VOIX HAUTE reading series.